Ijadpanahsaravi/Aspergillus-Germination-Dynamics/README.md

 **Custom R scripts for analyzing phenotypic heterogeneity and germination dynamics in *Aspergillus niger* spores using oCelloScope time-lapse imaging.**

+## 📚 Overview

+This repository contains R scripts and data-processing pipelines developed during my PhD research to study fungal spore germination dynamics.
+The goal was to analyze phenotypic heterogeneity in swelling and germ tube formation across various *A. niger* spore populations, using method based on relative changes in spore morphology.

+---

 ## 📚 Background & Scientific Rationale
 Phenotypic heterogeneity plays a central role in the germination behavior of Aspergillus spores.
 Earlier methods (Chapters 2–4) relied on fixed area and circularity thresholds, which introduced bias across species and subpopulations.
 The improved pipeline (Chapter 5) defines germination relative to initial spore size and shape, accommodating asynchronous germination and subpopulation differences.